DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/50 Update Data/20 Using jQuery.md

 	<!--JavaScript-->pieChart.option('dataSource', updatedDataSource);

-After the option is changed, your widget will be refreshed automatically.
+After the option is changed, your UI component will be refreshed automatically.